deutschebank/fluxnova-docs-manual/content/reference/cmmn11/tasks/human-task.md

 ## Assignment using CMMN Case Role

-CMMN defines some native assignment concepts which can be used in Flowave.
+CMMN defines some native assignment concepts which can be used in Fluxnova.
-As a more powerful alternative, Flowave also defines a set of custom extension elements (see below).
+As a more powerful alternative, Fluxnova also defines a set of custom extension elements (see below).

 The CMMN concept of `performerRef` can be used to assign a task to a single user.
 The `performerRef` attribute references an existing role.
 Such a role definition needs a name that defines the user.